bergesinstitute/graf-method/book-4-unit-2.md

 to an inanimate object, it is common to use the term *thing* instead, reserving the term *object* for grammatical objects (direct or indirect).

-Y aquí tenemos algunos verbos que normalmente van con un objeto directo de persona — aunque algunos pueden funcionar bien sin objeto o tener objeto directo de cosa—.
+Y aquí tenemos algunos verbos que normalmente van con un objeto directo de persona —aunque algunos pueden funcionar bien sin objeto o tener objeto directo de cosa—.

-💂 And here we have some verbs that usually go with a direct object of person - although some can work well without an object or have a direct object of "thing" type.
+💂 And here we have some verbs that usually go with a direct object of "person" type — although some can work well without an object or have a direct object of "thing" type.

     amar - to love